-Mops are a great cleaning tool for your floors, but what happens next when you’re done using it?
+Mops are a great cleaning tool for your floors, but what happens next when you’re done using them?
 A dirty mop spreads dirt and filth around the house.
 Mops keep a lot of disease-causing bacteria.
 Like other cleaning tools, they should also be cleaned and sanitized.
-To minimize bacteria build up in your kitchen mop, you should know how to clean sponge mop.
+To minimize bacteria build-up in your kitchen mop, you should know how to clean the sponge mop.
 In this article, I will share some effective ways on how to mop floors to prevent streaks on your floor.

 How to Clean Sponge Mop